avilleret/Gem-wiki/plugins/videoAVT.md

-videoAVT.md - video grabber using videoAVT.md
+videoAVT - video grabber using AVT
 ===